Hornerca/Heart-Health-Classification/README.md

 - Each model's hyper-parameters tuned using grid search
 - 10-fold corss validation repleated 10 times was performed on each model
-- Model selection based on averaged accuracy
+- Model selection based on cross validated accuracy
-- ROC Curve Presented
+- ROC Curve of Selected Model
 - Permutation Importance of Each Feature

 ## Classifiers Accuracies- 10 fold cross validation, repeated 5 times